Facebook marketing is somewhat of a double-edged sword.

 On the other hand, its organic reach is lousy.

-This means that out of 100 of your followers, only six will actually see the content you post.
+This means that out of 100 of your followers, only 1.5 to 2.5 will actually see the content you post.

-That’s how you make real headway, generate leads and boost sales.
+With a large following you can make real headway, generate leads and boost sales.

-With years of Facebook marketing under my belt, I’ve learned a thing or two about building a following.
+With years of Facebook marketing under our belt, we’ve learned a thing or two about building a following.

-Here are some of the best ways I’ve discovered to get more Facebook followers free and grow your network organically.
+Here are some of the best ways we’ve discovered to get more Facebook followers free and grow your network organically.

 Strive for transparency